-Skinnier Zucchini Bread – made with applesauce and less sugar so you don’t feel as much guilt for that second or third slice.
+Skinnier Zucchini Bread – made with applesauce and less sugar so you can indulge in that second or third slice.
+A deliciously easy quick bread!

 I was a bit worried I had waited too long to post another zucchini recipe since it is autumn already.